 “UWM and its graduates have contributed to Wisconsin employers’ ability to solve an issue of national importance,” Dietz said.

 The medical isotope derived from Mo-99 is the workhorse of nuclear medicine.
 It is used in more than 40 million medical imaging procedures each year for heart patients and cancer diagnosis.

-Cory Hawkins is a UWM alum who now works for the therapeutics division at SHINE Technologies.
-Hawkins’ division is focused on production of lutetium-177 for cancer-targeted radiotherapy.
+Cory Hawkins, a UWM alum who now works for the therapeutics division at SHINE Technologies, says it is fulfilling work.
+Hawkins’ division is focused on production of lutetium-177 for cancertargeted radiotherapy.

 “It makes me feel good that we are developing diagnostics and therapeutics that can help the critically ill and that we can also fill in a supply gap,” Hawkins said.

 SHINE has a four-phase vision to build a profitable business and ultimately bring nuclear fusion power to market, he added.
 The current phase 2 involves radiopharmaceutical production.